rohanrc1997/ppl-assignment-rohanrc1997/README.md

 This repository contains the questions 1 - 2 of the assignment (right now).

-*** "root" refers to the topmost directory containing the entire project, that is: "PPL_assignment_iit2015073"
-     having the following directories inside it:
+*** "root" refers to the topmost directory containing the entire project having the following directories inside it:
      -build
      -dist
      -nbproject